lsingh19/Connect_Four_Algorithm/README.md

 - Very good report!
 I like that you point out that there are places to improve upon.
 - Correct naming conventions used

+## Marking Criteria
+1. 30 marks for correctly implementing minimax or a derivative of minimax, including an evaluation function that works as intended.
+2. 10 marks for correctly implementing the perft function.
+3. 10 marks for correctly passing strings back and forth between the engine and the coordinator.
+4. 10 marks for clear comments
+5. 10 marks for a clear report.
+A description of the evaluation function should be included in the report.
+6. 5 marks for correct ﬁle and engine naming conventions.
+7. -5 marks for each time the marker must modify the submission to make it work.
+The ﬁrst error message on compile will be addressed each time.
+This will only be done to address compile problems, not run time problems.
+Modiﬁcations will only be performed if they are extremely easy and quick to do so.

 ## Assignment Specification
 Connect four is a two player game.
 The objective of the game is to connect four markers in sequence, in either a row, column or diagonal, while preventing your opponent from doing the same.
 The game is won when a player makes four markers in a sequence.
 The game is played by placing a marker in one of seven columns, and the marker is placed on the lowest row in that column.
 There are six rows in each column to make a play ﬁeld of 7×6.
 Players take turns placing markers.
 ### Requirements